Benicio Del Toro talks about his fascinating character in 'Sicario: Day of the Soldado'

 The sign language they learned is Mexican sign language, which is different than American sign language, Del Toro explained.

 Regarding his thoughts on the Trump administration’s policy recent policy separating migrant parents from their children after they had crossed the U.S. border, Del Toro said he felt “like most people do, horrified.
-It’s a terrible situation with what’s going on, with the kids and the separation of the families,” Del Toro said.
+It’s a terrible situation with what’s going on, with the kids and the separation of the families.”

+President Donald Trump later signed anexecutive order to end his administration's policy of separating children from their parents at the border.

 But the actor emphasized the importance of separating the story lines in "Sicario: Day of the Soldado," from current events.